3 years fixed | Exclusive limited time offer

 Are Equitable Bank rates lower than other big banks?

-Equitable’s current rate for a standard 5-year fixed rate mortgage (closed) is 6.19%, which is higher than other big lenders like the Big Five.
-Equitable’s adjustable mortgage rate for 5-years is Prime + 0.75%, at the time of writing, which is in line with some other big banks.
+Equitable’s fixed and variable rates are generally lower than the big banks.
 When comparing rates, it’s important to keep in mind that some larger banks will have different criteria and flexibility around negotiating rates.
-It ultimately depends on your individual application and the level of risk you bring to the table, from a lender’s perspective.
+It ultimately depends on your individual application and the level of risk you bring to the table from a lender’s perspective.

 Are Equitable Bank mortgages portable?